ADVERTISING AND PROMOTION

 Advertising and Sponsorship

 Northeastern-sponsored advertising and media plans should be developed in consultation with university Marketing in External Affairs.
 All plans must be reviewed by university Marketing before the plan is finalized.
-Please submit advertising and media plans to email@example.com at least TK time prior to finalization.
+Please submit advertising and media plans to email@example.com at least two weeks prior to finalization.

 And all creative must conform to the university’s standards for branding, design, and messaging and are subject to review.
-Please submit creative concepts to firstname.lastname@example.org at least TK time prior to the going into market.
+Please submit creative concepts to firstname.lastname@example.org at least two weeks prior to their going into market.

 As an institution of higher learning and a nonprofit, tax-exempt organization, we must carefully evaluate where the Northeastern brand appears.
 Advertising and media platforms—print, online, radio, and TV—should reflect the university’s values in terms of content.
 Should an advertising or media platform consistently promote content that contradicts or undermines the university’s core values as a diverse, inclusive community and a global knowledge brand, the Marketing team, in consultation with the Office of General Counsel, will determine whether the university will continue the relationship.

 The Northeastern University sign shop creates a variety of signage located throughout the campus, from Braille number plates on offices to signs on Krentzman Quad to plaques identifying buildings.
 For information on the required format for campus signs, pricing, and ordering, please call 617.373.2725.

 To order printed materials, Northeastern faculty and staff are required to seek bids from preferred vendors.
 For a list of preferred print vendors, please contact the purchasing department at 617.373.2135.

 Northeastern University carefully evaluates the use of its name and visual identity.
 As a nonprofit, tax-exempt institution, the university cannot endorse—or appear to endorse—commercial products or enterprises.